 Get some fresh air if you can

-If you are under the age of 70 and are well enough to do so, you can still go for a walk outside as long as you follow the government guidelines on social distancing.
-You cannot go for a walk in groups of more than two people (unless with members of your household) and you must stay more than two metres away from others at all times.
+If you are under the age of 70 and are well enough to do so, you are encouraged to go for a walk outside whilst remembering to follow the government guidelines on social distancing.
 Our advice is that if you're going outside for walk, do it locally, stay close to your home and avoid places where it may be hard to follow the guidelines (e.g. at a park).

 If you are over the age of 70 and are unable to leave the house because you are self isolating, then do as much walking around your house and garden as possible.
 If you are limited for space then try marching on the spot while watching your favourite TV programme, this will still have the same effect!
 Alternatively click the links above to view a number of home exercises.

 Remember to look after your mental health too

 The outbreak of coronavirus (COVID-19) may be stressful for lots of people; fear and anxiety about a disease can be overwhelming and can cause strong emotions.
 You might be also be worried about how the outbreak is going to affect your life.

 Remembering to take care of your mental health and wellbeing at a time like this is extremely important too.
 If you're isolated or just feeling anxious about coronavirus, here are some ideas to look after your mental wellbeing: